pchapin/sprocket/README.md

   exponential in the number of input tokens.
 My experience with the parser so far is that in real life parse times are just fine.
 However, it might be desirable to eventually do without backtracking mode.

-+ Symbol table handling is very simplistic and this causes some errors.
-For example, consider the following (plain C) code:

-        typedef int counter;

-        void f()
-        {
-          char *counter;  // Syntax error here!

-          // ...
-        }

-  The parser believes 'counter' is a type name and thus considers the declaration marked above as a syntax error since type names can not appear as declarators.
-While this is clearly not accpetable in an industrial strength parser, it probably won't cause any real problems in small to medium sized examples.